enfabrica/enkit/scripts/gee.md

 Aliases: pr_checks check_pr check checks

-Usage: `gee pr_check [--wait]`
+Usage: `gee pr_check [--wait] [<PR number>]`

 Returns the state of presubmit checks.
 If the --wait option is provided, this command will continue to report check status until all pending checks have completed.
+This command will also parse the console output of any failed presubmit check, looking for anything that looks like a buildbuddy link.

+gee performs a few tricks to infer the PR number if one is not provided by the user.
+If a branch was created with `gee pr_checkout` (if the branch has a name like pr_12345), gee will infer the PR number from the branch name.
+Otherwise, gee will invoke `gh pr view` to ask github for the PR number associated with the branch.

 ### pr_rerun